 The weather in Glasgow was cold but beautifully bright and sunny.
 My daughter showed me a side of Glasgow I did not know.
 It is indeed a fascinating city, interesting architecture, beautiful parks, rivers and canals, more varied and diverse a city than I had ever realised.

-It is a city designed on a grid system, however, dominated by large one way road systems, with a motorway hurtling like thunder into its very heart
+It is a city designed on a grid system, however, dominated by large one way road systems, and a motorway, hurtling with a constant thunder, into its very heart

 The evenings were freezing, but crystal clear under starry bright skies